Active mechanics reveal molecular-scale force kinetics in living oocytes: Results

 To quantify nonequilibrium activity we use laser-tracking to precisely measure the spontaneous motion of vesicles in the cytoplasmic-skeleton with high spatio-temporal resolution \cite{18084394,10733956,Toli_N_rrelykke_2004} (see Materials and Methods).
-Both the spontaneous motion and the local mechanics are measured for each individual vesicle.
-This allows direct comparison between the local environment experienced by the vesicle and the motor activity that is driving its motion.
+Both the spontaneous motion and the local mechanics are measured for each individual vesicle via active microrheology and laser interferometry.
+This allows direct comparison between the local mechanical environment experienced by the vesicle and the active force that is driving its motion since both measurements are made \textit{in-situ}.
 This is critical in order to extract information about the molecular-scale processes.
 In the absence of biochemical activity the motion of the vesicles would be due to purely thermal agitation, which is fully determined by the mechanical properties of the system.
 This basic relation is given by a fundamental theorem of statistical mechanics known as the fluctuation-dissipation theorem (FDT) \cite{Kubo_1966}.
-The FDT relates the small fluctuating motion of the vesicles to the mechanical properties of the surrounding environment by, $\tilde{\chi}^{\prime\prime}=\pi f\tilde{C}/k_{B}T$, where $\tilde{\chi}^{\prime\prime}$ is the dissipative part of the mechanical response, $\tilde{C}$ is the power spectral density of vesicle motion, $f$ is frequency, and $k_{B}T$ is thermal energy.
+The FDT relates the small fluctuating motion of the vesicles to the mechanical properties of the surrounding environment by, $\tilde{\chi}^{\prime\prime}=\pi f\tilde{C}/k_{B}T$, where $\tilde{\chi}^{\prime\prime}$ is the dissipative part of the mechanical response, $\tilde{C}$ is the power spectral density of vesicle motion, $f$ is frequency, $k_{B}$ is the Boltzmann constant, and $T$ is the temperature (see Table 1 for list of symbol definitions).
 However, in living cells the presence of biochemical activity gives rise to active forces (e.g. a nonequilibrium process) driven by energy consuming processes \cite{11724945,14611619,26025677}.
 In other words, the force driving the motion of particles in a living cell (e.g. the oocyte) has two contributions: (1) a passive (purely thermal) contribution described by classical equilibrium physics; (2) an active contribution that is biochemically regulated and cannot be understood via equilibrium physics.

 We quantify and explain both the passive and active contributions driving intracellular fluctuations, by independently measuring the response function and power spectral density.
 We use AMR to measure $\tilde{\chi}$ and laser-tracking to measure $\tilde{C}$, and use this information to check for violation of FDT \cite{17234946,11724945,Fodor_2015}, which indicates active force generation.
 In oocytes, at high-frequencies the mechanical response ($\tilde{\chi}^{\prime\prime}$) and the spontaneous vesicle motion ($\pi f\tilde{C}/k_{B}T$) are related by the FDT as expected for thermal fluctuations \cite{24876498,25126787} (Fig. \ref{fig:fig3}A).
 At frequencies below $\sim400$ Hz, the observed motion of vesicles is dominated by an active energy consuming process (highlighted by the pink shaded region between the two curves in Fig \ref{fig:fig3}A).